solidify-project/engine/_help/src/Pages/folders-structure/data/special-properties.md

 ### `__collection` special property

-There are a special property `__collection` of each child property of `Data` object.
+There is a special property `__collection` of each child property of `Data` object.
 Using this property you can navigate through collection of child properties of current property.

 ##### Example (simple)